What is Prostate Disease in Dogs?

 How to Prevent Prostate Disease in Dogs

-- Monitoring for symptoms: Keep an eye on your dog’s behavior and monitor for any signs of prostate issues, such as difficulty urinating, bloody urine, or discomfort during defecation.
-If you notice any of these symptoms, consult your veterinarian.
+- Monitoring for subtle symptoms: Owners must remain highly vigilant, keeping a close, daily eye on their dog’s specific urinary and defecation habits.
+Monitor for any signs of abnormal behavior, such as prolonged straining, the production of abnormal, ribbon-like stool, bloody urine, or intense discomfort when the dog’s hindquarters are touched.
+If you notice any of these highly concerning symptoms, consult your veterinarian immediately for a comprehensive diagnostic workup.

 Frequently Asked Questions